Conjunctive Queries with Free Access Patterns under Updates: Dynamic Evaluation for CQAP over Probabilistic Databases

 (3) An intersection of several child views is a 1-1 join.
 Since the input relations are distinct (no self-join), the tuples across all the child views are pairwise independent.
 The intersection then yields the subset of these tuples that appear in all child views, so these tuples remain pairwise independent.
 The probability of each such tuple is the product of the probabilities of the tuple in each of the child views. \end{proof}

-Proposition~\ref{prop:pdb-cqap0-independence} essentially states that the view trees we create in case of CQAP$_0$ queries correspond to so-called safe plans used for efficient probability computation~\cite{Dalvi:VLDB:04,Suciu:PDB:11}.
+Proposition~\ref{prop:pdb-cqap0-independence} essentially states that the view trees we create in case of queries in CQAP$_0$ correspond to so-called safe plans used for efficient probability computation~\cite{Dalvi:VLDB:04,Suciu:PDB:11}.
 The safe plans are however not enough for efficient maintenance, i.e., for constant update time and constant enumeration delay.
 Indeed, CQAP$_0$ further constraints the queries to be free-dominant and input-dominant.

-\begin{thm} Given a CQAP$_0$ $Q$ without repeating relation symbols and a probabilistic database $D$ of size $N$, then $Q$ can be maintained with $\bigO{N}$ preprocessing time, $\bigO{1}$ update time under single-tuple updates, and $\bigO{1}$ enumeration delay. \end{thm}
+\begin{thm} Given a query $Q$ in CQAP$_0$ without repeating relation symbols and a probabilistic database $D$ of size $N$, then $Q$ can be maintained with $\bigO{N}$ preprocessing time, $\bigO{1}$ time for single-tuple updates, and $\bigO{1}$ enumeration delay, using the probabilistic set semantics or the probabilistic expectation-variance semantics for updates. \end{thm}

+\begin{proof} We first prove the theorem under the probabilistic set semantics and then extend the proof to the probabilistic expectation-variance semantics.

-\begin{proof} Consider a CQAP$_0$ $Q(\calO|\calI)$ without repeating relation symbols, its fracture $Q_{\dagger}(\calO|\calI_{\dagger})$, and a database $D$ of size $N$.
+Consider a query $Q(\calO|\calI)$ in CQAP$_0$ without repeating relation symbols, its fracture $Q_{\dagger}(\calO|\calI_{\dagger})$, and a database $D$ of size $N$.
 Theorem~\ref{thm:dichotomy} states that $Q$ can be maintained with $\bigO{N}$ preprocessing time, $\bigO{1}$ update time, and $\bigO{1}$ enumeration delay, in case the database $D$ consists of relations that map tuples to multiplicities, as defined in our data model in Section \ref{sec:preliminaries}.
 These complexities are achieved by our approach described in Sections~\ref{sec:preprocessing}-\ref{sec:updates}.
 In case $D$ is a probabilistic database, we can achieve the same complexities using the same maintenance approach with two twists, which we explain next.

+We distinguish the following cases when handling a single-tuple update $t \mapsto p$: \begin{enumerate} \item {\em Updating a base relation}.
+Assume that the probability of tuple $t$ being in the database is $p^{old}$, then we compute the probability $p^{new}$ of tuple $t$ being in the database after the update as discussed in Section~\ref{sec:pdb-update-prob-semantics}:

+Computing $p^{new}$ takes constant time, assuming that the basic arithmetic operations can be performed in constant time.
+We then propagate the information that the probability of tuple $t$ has changed from $p^{old}$ to $p^{new}$ further up in each affected view tree.

+\item {\em Updating a view $V$}.
+Since the query $Q$ is in CQAP$_0$, each view represents the intersection of its child views, possibly followed by an aggregation that projects away variables.
+A single-tuple update coming from one child yields a change containing at most one tuple whose probability is the product of the probabilities of the joined tuples.

+While in the relational case, the aggregation amounts to summing up the multiplicities of duplicates, in the probabilistic case the aggregation amounts to computing the probability of the disjunction of independent events corresponding to $k$ duplicate tuples, as per Proposition~\ref{prop:pdb-cqap0-independence}.